 What links street art to town planning?

-Melbourne was designed with no lanes?
-Why are there now 200 of them?
+Melbourne was deliberately designed with no lanes?
+So why are there now 200 of them?

-How do lanes sometimes scary and unclean make a city more liveable?
+How do lanes formerly designated ‘rubbish, rats and crime’ make a city more liveable?

 Why are there huge iron shutters on wheels in Flinders Lanes?

-How did salicylic acid help to build 37 Swanton Street?
+How did salicylic acid build 37 Swanton Street?

 Where did they first turn on Melbourne’s water?

-In 1880 one Melbournian foretold the technological future of Melbourne in 2000.
+In 1880 one Melbournian foretold the future of Melbourne in 2000.
 How accurate was he?

 What is the secret purpose of 32 of Melbourne’s news stands.